0dot0repeating/dakka/README.md

     walls.
 Or give them a one-two-**THREE** to bust the skulls of both the poor sap in front of your fist, and all his buddies next to him.

 - The pistols have gotten a complete overhaul!
-No longer the weird, odd looking Berettas you've been looking at since 1994, but instead sleek, sexy chrome- black hand cannons that do a far better job convincing you to use them!
+No longer the boring, odd looking Berettas you've been looking at since 1994, but instead sleek, sexy chrome- black hand cannons that do a far better job convincing you to use them!
 You gotta reload them every now and then now, but the shots hit harder, the guns